Greenjam94/Greenjam94.github.io/emuClubGymnastics/content.md

 Mason Marek
 	Floor & Pommel Horse
-	"With passion, hard work, and patience, what at one time seemed impossible will be possible"
+	"With passion, hard work, and patience, what at one time seemed impossible will be possible" Becca Garber
+	Floor
+	"Happinesss isn't a constant.
+You only get fleeting glimpses, and most of the time you have to fight for those moments.
+But they make it all worth the fight."
+Katie Harris
+	Floor & Beam
+	"The glass is half full"
+Justine Swartzendruber
+	Floor
+	"Lions don't lose sleep over the opinions of sheep."